rqlite/rqlite.io/content/en/docs/API/Read Consistency/_index.md

 _Linearizable_ reads are reasonably fast, though measurably slower than _weak_.
 This type of read is, as the name suggests, linearizable because these types of reads will reflect any and all writes that have **completed**[^1] before the read starts.

 How does the node guarantee linearizable reads?
-It does this as follows: when the node receives the read request it records the Raft _Term_, and then performs check of **local** state to see if it is the Leader.
+It does this as follows: when the node receives the read request it records the Raft _Term_, and then checks **local** state to see if it is the Leader.
 If it is the Leader the node then executes the query.
 However, before responding to the client, the node heartbeats with the Followers, and waits until it receives a quorum of responses.
 Finally it checks the Raft Term again.
 If the heartbeat process was successful, and the Raft Term has not changed, the node can be sure it remained Leader throughout the processing of the Read request, and that no write took place elsewhere on the cluster that it is unaware of.

-Linearizable reads do involve the Leader contacting at least a quorum of nodes, and will therefore increase query response times.
+Linearizable reads means the Leader contacts at least a quorum of nodes, and will therefore increase query response times.
 But since the Raft log is not actually involved, read performance is only dependant on the network performance between the nodes.

 ## Strong
 >_Strong_ consistency has little use in production systems, as the reads are costly and do not offer much, if any, benefit over _Linearizable_ reads. _Strong_ reads can be useful in certain testing scenarios however.